 Once you make these peanut butter balls, you have up to 2 weeks to eat them!
 Although, since they’re so delicious, I highly doubt that you’re going to have any leftovers for that long!

 Keep in mind that you can easily make a larger batch to give as gifts to family and friends.
-Homemade buckeye balls are a great treat that anyone would love receiving!
+Homemade buckeye balls are a great treat that anyone would love to receive!

 Just get a cute box or gift bag, add a few, and deliver!

 More Tasty Bites To Try!

 - 2 cups semi-sweet chocolate chips

 - In a large bowl combine peanut butter, icing sugar and Rice Krispies

 - Place filling in fridge covered for 10 minutes so it firms up a bit to make it easier to roll into balls